MelodyRackham/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      Express is used to build web applications and serve single page applications.
+It is also used to build RESTful web services.

 - [ ] Describe Middleware?
+      Middleware adds extra functionality to the express framework.
+This also includes custom middleware which handles erors.
+Middleware makes code cleaner and more efficient.
 - [ ] Describe a Resource?
+      Everything is a resource and is accessible with a unique URI.
+Resource occurs with HTTP.
 - [ ] What can the API return to help clients know if a request was successful?
+      It will return a status code of 200
 - [ ] How can we partition our application into sub-applications?
+      By using express routers!
+This makes it a little easier to maintain multiple folders and files.

 ## Minimum Viable Product